-Another payroll tax that higherincome taxpayers must be aware of is the additional 0.9% Medicare tax.
+Another payroll tax that higher-income taxpayers must be aware of is the additional 0.9% Medicare tax.
 It applies to FICA wages and net self-employment income exceeding \$200,000 per year (\$250,000 if married filing jointly and \$125,000 if married filing separately).

 If your wages or self-employment income varies significantly from year to year or you're nearing the threshold for triggering the additional Medicare tax, income timing strategies may help you avoid or minimize it.
 For example, if you're an employee, perhaps you can time when you receive a bonus or exercise stock options.
 If you're self-employed, you may have flexibility on when you purchase new equipment or invoice customers.
-If you're an S corporation shareholder-employee, you might save tax by adjusting how much you receive as salary vs. distributions.
-(See "Owner-employees" at right.)
+If you're an S corporation shareholderemployee, you might save tax by adjusting how much you receive as salary vs. distributions.
+(See "Owneremployees" at right.)

 Also consider the withholding rules.
 Employers must withhold the additional tax beginning in the pay period when wages exceed \$200,000 for the calendar year - without regard to an employee's filing status or income from other sources.
 So your employer might withhold the tax even if you aren't liable for it - or it might not withhold the tax even though you are liable for it.
-If you don't owe the tax but your employer is withholding it, you can claim a credit on your 2020 income tax return.
-If you do owe the tax but your employer isn't withholding it, consider filing a W-4 form to request additional income tax withholding, which can be used to cover the shortfall and avoid interest and penalties.
-Or you can make estimated tax payments.